Where SMC fits into the four-year university structure

 When do I apply for transfer to the university?

 In general, students should begin thinking about the application process about a year in advance of when they plan to transfer.
 Deadlines to apply vary with schools.
 For more information on when and how to apply refer to the Transfer Center website.
-Students are highly recommended to take advantage of the other transfer services and events to guide them through the transfer application process.
+Students are highly recommended to take advantage of other Transfer Center events to guide them through the transfer application process.

 Can I use my foreign course work at the university?